 Homework: Problem solving is a crucial aspect of this course.
 Most weeks are you expected to complete a homework assignment that will be administered online via the Owl.v2 system.
-The deadline for homework assignments is typically Sunday night at 11:59 pm.
+The deadline for homework assignments is always Sunday by 11:59 pm.
 Each homework assignment will have enough problems to earn 100+ points; you will receive full credit by accumulating at least 100 points.
 However, you are encouraged to work on additional problems even after you obtained 100 points.
-You can log on multiple times to complete the assignment.
-See Learn@UW for more information.
+You can log on multiple times to complete the assignment

 If you encounter technical difficulties with OWL.v2 pertaining to how answers are submitted/accepted or why you did not get credit for an answer that you later learned was correct, please send an email to chem103hw@chem.wisc.edu with your name, course number (103), and a brief description of the problem.
-There is a group of people dedicated to solving technical problems that will help you, but they cannot assist with scientific content questions.
+There is a group of people dedicated to solving technical problems that will help you, but they will not assist with scientific content questions.

-Quizzes: Quizzes will be administered during the first 20 minutes of the second discussion period of most weeks.
+Quizzes: Quizzes will be administered during the first ~15 minutes of the second discussion period of most weeks.
 Missed quizzes may not be made up, except under extenuating circumstances.
 One quiz score will be dropped at the end of the semester when grades are determined (see below).